Everything you need to know about Detroit: Become Human.

 Detroit: Become Human

 Detroit: Become Human is an upcoming science fiction adventure game from developer Quantic Dream.
 Sony who will be publishing the game exclusively for the PS4.
 This is the first game that Quantic Dream is developing for the PlayStation 4.
 The director for this game is David Cage, who has been closely tied to most of the other games that have been produced by Quantic Dreams.
-He’s worked on Beyond: Two Souls, The Dark Sorcerer, Kara, Heavy Rain, Indigo Prophecy.
+He’s worked on Beyond: Two Souls, The Dark Sorcerer, Kara and Heavy Rain.

 In late 2013, Quantic Dream founder and CEO David Cage announced he was in pre-production on a PS4 exclusive, which would build upon what he had done in the past with Heavy Rain and Beyond: Two Souls, “but in a very, very different way.”
 Cage announced the game he had teased back in 2013 was a title about androids, dubbed Detroit: Become Human at the Sony press briefing during the Paris Game Week event on October 27, 2015.
 It was also announced that the game is built using the “Kara” demo the company unveiled back in 2012.
 Quantic Dream first teased its work on PS4 with a tech demo of The Dark Sorcerer back at E3 2013 though at that point there wasn’t any kind of game in the mode of Detroit: Become Human to show off.
 Quantic Dream showed off the game with a reveal trailer.
 At the end of the trailer Quantic Dream shows that the entire video was made with in-engine footage.